btfcss/beautiful-css/documentation/palette.md

-The color palette is built using the oklch css color space, which enables precise perceptual control over lightness, contras, and visual hamony.
-It includes a wide range of tones organized into tonal columns from 50 to 950, making it ideal for building clear visual hierarches, UI systems, brandind and editoral design.
+The color palette is built using the OKLCH CSS color space, which enables precise perceptual control over lightness, contrast, and visual harmony.
+It includes a wide range of tones organized into tonal columns from 50 to 950, making it ideal for building clear visual hierarchies, UI systems, branding, and editorial design.

 <div class="h-grid-12 gap-1 w-fit text-center fs-sm">